oracle/linux-uek/Documentation/networking/ip-sysctl.rst

 	Maximum time (in milliseconds) to delay before sending an ACK.

 	Default: 200

+tcp_pingpong_thresh - INTEGER
+	The number of estimated data replies sent for estimated incoming data requests that must happen before TCP considers that a connection is a "ping-pong" (request-response) connection for which delayed
+	acknowledgments can provide benefits.

+	This threshold is 1 by default, but some applications may need a higher threshold for optimal performance.

+	Possible Values: 1 - 255

+	Default: 1

 tcp_rto_min_us - INTEGER
 	Minimal TCP retransmission timeout (in microseconds).
 Note that the